 Trademarks and FOSS are not incompatible; instead, trademarks are legal tools strongly aligned with FOSS principles.
 A trademark is an assurance that the recipient of the goods or services is receiving a product of known source and qualities.
-Controlling how the trademark is used protects the community and its software, by preventing its use in ways that are harmful to the reputation of the community or the software.
+Controlling how a FOSS project trademark is used protects the community and its software, by preventing use of the trademark in ways that are harmful to the reputation of the community or the software.
 This isn't a theoretical problem, it happens fairly often.

-It may be the case that the confusion isn't intentional wrongdoing, but rather a matter of differing views on a project's direction, sometimes resulting in a fork.
+It may be the case that confusion between two products with similar/identical trademarks isn't intentional wrongdoing, but rather a matter of differing views on a project's direction, sometimes resulting in a fork.
 But if both forks use the same trademark, users won't be able to distinguish them.

 You've created a free and open source software project and are hoping to attract contributors and followers.
 You want to create a name or logo that sets your project apart from other projects.
 Ideally, you want users to know they are using your project when they see your name or logo, and not some other software or another version of your software.

-Trademark rights are not an absolute right to use a word in any context, but rather are limited to particular goods or services.
+Trademark rights are not an absolute right to use a word in any context, but rather are limited to particular goods or services when used in commerce.
 That is why EAGLE pencils and EAGLE nuts can co-exist, and why, while there is a famous brand called ORANGE, we can all still talk about oranges.

 A trademark is often called “intellectual property” but is distinct from other rights typically called “intellectual property” – copyrights and patents.
 Copyright and patent law protect the proprietary interests of the creator, but trademarks protect the consumer.

 Trademark law prohibits others from using your trademark on inauthentic, or counterfeit, goods.
-In this way a trademark is a "stamp of approval" that the consumer can rely on.
-But trademark protection goes beyond counterfeits, extending to other ways the consumer might become confused, for example, when the names are similar enough to be mistaken for each other, or when the trademark is used by someone to suggest they are associated with you when they are not.
+In this way a trademark is a "stamp of approval" that the consumer can rely on when they are purchasing or downloading your product.
+But trademark protection goes beyond counterfeits, extending to other ways the consumer might become confused, for example, when two names are similar enough to be mistaken for each other, or when your trademark is used by someone to suggest they are associated with you when they are not.

-There are several aspects to think about.
+There are several aspects of how trademarks work you should consider.
 It starts with choosing a good name.
-Then additional benefits may be available if you register your mark with various governments.
+Additional benefits may be available if you register your name with various governments.
 Finally, what happens when someone else uses your mark without your permission, or uses a confusingly similar mark?

 A project "name" isn't necessarily a trademark – it might just be a term used to describe a technology, for example "rpm" (which started out as a Red Hat trademark) or "html."
 Some countries have the concept of a "software title," which is a legal form also entitled to some protection from confusion.
 For our purposes we will assume that every project name will be a trademark, now or later.